 The Securities and Futures Commission (SFC) reprimanded and fined a licensed company HK$1.5 million on 14 February 2020 for failing to comply with Taiwanese laws and regulations and failing to supervise its licensed representatives.
-This was not the first time the SFC took enforcement action against a licensee for not complying with local laws and regulations when conducting business abroad since the issuance of the 28 January 2014 circular, see our newsletter in May 2014 for details.
+This was not the first time the SFC took enforcement action against a licensee for not complying with local laws and regulations when conducting business abroad since the issuance of the 28 January 2014 circular.

 In this case, the licensed company distributed investment products through its SFC licensed representatives to clients in Taiwan during the period from July 2014 to April 2015.
 The licensed representatives lived in Taiwan and only visited Hong Kong for a couple of days per month.
 Despite the business in Taiwan accounting for about 96% of the company’s distribution of investment products during the relevant period, the company did not have procedures to ensure its business was in compliance with Taiwanese laws and regulations.
 The company had guidelines on cross-border activities in May 2015 but it did not specify the steps to ensure compliance with local laws and regulations.